moraleseoscar/XMPPServer/README.md

 ## Dependencies

 This project implements an XMPP client with various features for communication.
 It provides functionalities such as connecting to the server, managing contacts, sending and receiving messages, presence status management, and group chat capabilities.
-The core library used for XMPP communication is **Smack** version 4.2.0.

 - smack-tcp (TCP connection)
 - smack-extensions (Smack extensions)
 - smack-im (Instant Messaging)